okd-project/okd/FAQ.md

 This will take a while; the upgrade may take several hours.
 Throughout the upgrade, kubernetes API would still be accessible and user workloads would be evicted and rescheduled as nodes are updated.

-## Should I use Fedora CoreOS 32 or 33 for installing on User Provisioned Infrastructure?

-There is currently an issue with using Fedora CoreOS 33 for UPI installations.
-Please use the FCOS 32 image.
-After installation, the nodes will have rebooted and updated to the latest stable FCOS 33.

 ## Interesting commands while an upgrade runs